Training to Improve the Productivity of Executive Assistants and Directors

-This innovative and unique program has been developed to help improve the productivity and overall working relationship between Executive Assistants (EA’s) and their General Managers/Directors.
+This innovative and unique Executive Assistant training program has been developed to help improve the productivity and overall working relationship between Executive Assistants (EA’s) and their General Managers/Directors.

 Most senior executive’s understand that a good EA can save them valuable time.
 Typically however, there is a lot of wasted time and duplication of work!
 This leads to poor productivity outcomes and increased frustration when the partnership is not working as well as it should.

-Ensuring there are agreed strategies for setting, then maintaining common objectives and expectations are absolutely vital.
+Ensuring there are agreed strategies for setting and maintaining common objectives and expectations is absolutely vital.
 However, often this just doesn’t happen.
 People just get busy and tend to assume things are going okay.
-There is rarely time to reflect honestly on their working relationship and workplace processes to see if improvements can be made.
+There is rarely time to reflect honestly on their working relationship and workplace processes to see if productivity improvements can be made.

 And that’s exactly what this program aims to do.
 Create a facilitated forum where nagging productivity issues can be teased out and worked on.
 Uniquely, we don’t just work with the Executive Assistants, we also ask their bosses to be a part of this program!
 The results have typically been outstanding.

 The program can be run with the entire Executive Leadership team and their EA’s or it can be modified to work with just two people if required.

 The Executive Assistants and General Managers/Directors firstly undertake a customised but anonymous Productivity Questionnaire before the training is undertaken.
 The results highlight many opportunities for individual and collective improvement.
 Both groups go through the results of the survey separately.
 No names are identifiable.

 They then work separately and finally jointly with the facilitator to develop an agreed action plan to improve the way they work together.

 We start out with the facilitator and Executive Assistants exploring a range of ideas and strategies that they can use to become even more productive than they may already be.
 We explore such things as: